 - the Ballot Counting Officer is not satisfied that the ballot was duly issued at the polling station.
-(If the Ballot Issuing Officer initials are missing, and they are satisfied that this is a ballot that was otherwise properly issued, they may initial it and count it in the usual way); or - the ballot has not been marked for any candidate; or - the ballot has been marked for more candidates than may be elected; or - the ballot is marked or written on by a voter in such a way that the voter could be identified; or - the voter's mark is not marked in the circle next to the candidate's name.
+If the Ballot Issuing Officer initials are missing, and they are satisfied that this is a ballot that was otherwise properly issued, they may initial it and count it in the usual way; or - the ballot has not been marked for any candidate for an office or for any option in a plebiscite; or - the ballot has been marked for more candidates than may be elected for an office or for more than one answer in a plebiscite; or - the ballot is marked or written on by a voter in such a way that the voter could be identified; or - the voter's mark is not marked in the circle next to the candidate's name.